 By living so close to their college, our students are able to easily dine in their own colleges and save money since College meals are subsidized.

-OSAP students will normally be offered housing with British or other non-American students, in either a flat (apartment) or an older house often with one experienced non-American and 2-5 American students (barring last minute drop-outs).
-Very few overseas programs in Britain are able to offer such integrated student housing.
+OSAP students will normally be offered housing in a flat (apartment) or an older house often with one experienced non-American and 2-5 American students (barring last minute drop-outs).

-College Housing: Visiting Students who come through OSAP are sometimes eligible for rooms in the main college (or in annexes) and sometimes we are able to obtain such a room because a student has dropped out of the college at the last minute, etc. If such rooms become available, we will allocate them by lottery from those who have requested British housing.
+College Housing: Visiting Students who come through OSAP are sometimes eligible for rooms in the main college (or in annexes) and sometimes we are able to obtain such a room because a student has dropped out of the college at the last minute, etc. If such rooms become available, we will allocate them on the basis of first-come first-served.
 Please note that living in Oxford college housing will, when it is possible, incur an additional surcharge which will be due in addition to the published OSAP tuition fees.
-Associate Members have no right to college housing.
+No OSAP student has a right to college housing.
 However, please note that the Oxford colleges are only able to house about half their students in the Main Quad.
 As a result, preference is given to first year and third year degree candidates, followed by graduate students.
-College room allocations are usually determined by the junior common rooms (student unions) with scrupulous fairness to all student applicants.
+College room allocations are usually determined by the Junior Common Rooms (student unions) with scrupulous fairness to all student applicants.

 Unlike most overseas study programs in Britain (which usually assign students to double and triple rooms in run-down areas often much further away from the college) we ask for your preferences and do our best to secure your first or second choice.

 Since housing in the very center of Oxford is very expensive, we have to have a surcharge for the more expensive rooms.
 Every student may choose normal housing still near the center at no extra charge.